BaseMax/ColorRecognitionPython/README.md

 # Color Recognition Python

-Color recognizer app which can detect name of image colors using **Python**.
+Color recognizer app which can detect names of image colors using **Python**.

 Click any pixels of the image you want and get the color name, More than 650 colors are supported.